Lourdes Barreto

 Lourdes Barreto is a former prostitute who has been active in promoting the rights of sex workers in Brazil.
-Co-founder of the Brazilian Network of Prostitutes in the 1980s she has also been instrumental in encouraging HIV prevention policies in Brazil.
+Co-founding the Brazilian Network of Prostitutes in the 1980s, she has also been instrumental in encouraging HIV prevention policies in Brazil.
 In 2023 she published an autobiography, Puta autobiografia (Whore autobiography) and in 2024 she was named as one of the 100 Women (BBC) of the year.

 Early life

 Barreto was born in the municipality of Brejo de Areia, in the state of Paraíba in the north-east of Brazil, growing up in Catolé do Rocha in the same state.
 She left home at the age of 14, after facing domestic and sexual violence, working as a prostitute and travelling through several states, including the mining areas of Serra Pelada and Itaituba, in the mid-1950s. before settling in Belém in the state of Pará on the Amazon River.
 In Belém, working at night on the streets around the commercial centre, she began her activities in support of the rights of sex workers.
 She has a tattoo on her arm that says Eu sou puta (I am a whore).